-Brief: A modified Boeing 707 equipped with a large, cance-shaped radome slung under the forward part of the fuselage, housing long-range, air-to-ground radar capable of locating, classifying, and tracking vehicles moving on Earth's surface out to distances in excess of 200 km.
-Such data is then transmitted via data link to ground stations or other aircraft.
+Brief: A modified Boeing 707 equipped with a large, canoe-shaped radome mounted under the forward part of the fuselage, housing long-range, air-to-ground radar capable of locating, classifying, and tracking vehicles moving on Earth's surface out to distances in excess of 200 km.
+Such data are then transmitted via data link to ground stations or other aircraft.